linusvogt/linusvogt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Associate in <a href="https://zanna-researchteam.github.io/">Laure Zanna's research group</a> at the <a href="https://cims.nyu.edu/dynamic/">Courant Institute for Mathematical Sciences</a> at New York University.
+I am a Postdoctoral Associate in <a href="https://zanna-researchteam.github.io/">Laure Zanna's research group</a> at the <a href="https://cims.nyu.edu/dynamic/">Courant Institute of Mathematical Sciences</a> at New York University.
 As part of the <a href="https://inmos-obvi.github.io/team/">InMOS project</a>, my research is concerned with the uptake and storage of heat, carbon, and oxygen in the ocean (mostly using climate model simulations).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->